-Lien waivers are everywhere in construction industry.
+Lien waivers are everywhere in the construction industry.
 Because of their ubiquitous nature, lien waivers are often overlooked or merely rubber-stamped as a speed bump on the way to payment.
 While this may be the ordinary course of business (and is likely not going away anytime soon), lien waivers are actually complex legal documents that can have dramatic and significant consequences.

 What Is a Lien Waiver?